 What is EDiMA?

-EDiMA, is the first European trade association representing online platforms.
+EDiMA is the trade association representing online platforms and other innovative companies.
 It is an alliance of new media and Internet companies whose members provide Internet and new media platforms offering European consumers a wide range of online services, including e-content, media, e-commerce, communications and information/search services.
 EDiMA serves as a European trade association and government representation entity, on behalf of its members, on issues that impact their business and the new media sector.
 As a unique coalition, EDiMA aims to become the voice of the Internet and online platforms in Europe.

 When and why was EDiMA established?

 Founded in March 2000, EDiMA was set up by 15 European companies to join forces in a trade organisation to develop a stable economic and legal environment for their business.
 EDiMA has since engaged with policy-makers and other stakeholders on a range of issues including e-commerce, music licensing, consumer protection, content regulation, online privacy and data protection, intellectual property legislation and policy developments.

 The current membership is Airbnb, Amazon EU, Apple, eBay, Expedia, Facebook, Google, King, LinkedIn, Microsoft, Mozilla, PayPal, TripAdvisor, Twitter, Yahoo, Yelp.